Pedestrian dies after being struck by GO Train in North York | CBC News

 A pedestrian was killed after being struck by a GO Train on Monday morning.

-The train was travelling south near Oriole station on the Richmond Hill line just before 9 a.m. when the collision happened, according to Metrolinx.
+The train was travelling south near Oriole station on the Richmond Hill line just before 9 a.m. when the collision happened.

 Toronto paramedics told CBC that one person was pronounced dead at the scene.

-Note: Update: Richmond Hill Line: The Gormley GO 08:15 - Union Station 09:13 <a href="https://twitter.com/hashtag/GOtrain?src=hash&ref_src=twsrc%5Etfw">#GOtrain</a> is now on the move.
-Passengers who require medical assistance can disembark at Oriole to meet with EMS.
-Otherwise, this train will proceed to Union.—@GOtransitRH